shuzhanfan/shuzhanfan.github.io/_posts/2018-02-13-model-evaluation-metrics.md

 **_F1 score_** = 2x0.83x0.625/(0.83+0.625) = 0.71

 As for which one/ones you should use and what constitutes good metrics, it really depends on the specific problem you are dealing with.
+When the distribution of the classes in data is well balanced, accuracy can give you a good picture of how the model is performing.
+But when you have skewed data, for example, one of the class is dominant in your data set, then accuracy might not be enough to evaluate your model.
+Let's say you have a dataset which contains 80% positive class, and 20% negative class.
+This means that by predicting every data into the positive class, the model will get 80% accuracy.
+In this case, you might want to explore further into the confusion matrix and try different evaluation metrics.